-Configure DPOF settings (page 82).
+Configure DPOF settings (page 75).
 You can turn date stamping on and off each time you print.
 You can configure settings so some images include the date stamp and some don't.

-Configure the Camera's Time Stamp setting (page 108).

-- The camera's Time Stamp setting imprints the date into a snapshot when you shoot it, so the date is always included when you print.
-It cannot be deleted. - Do not turn on DPOF date stamping for an image that includes a date stamped with the camera's Time Stamp function.
+Configuring camera settings Configure the Camera's Time Stamp setting (page 99).
+The camera's Time Stamp setting imprints the date into a snapshot when you shoot it, so the date is always included when you print.
+It cannot be deleted.
+Do not turn on DPOF date stamping for an image that includes a date stamped with the camera's Time Stamp function.
 Doing so can cause the two stamps to be overprinted.

-Configuring computer settings
+Configuring computer settings You can stamp dates into images using the bundled Photo Loader with HOT ALBUM (page 79) software (Windows only).
+Professional print service Request date stamping when ordering prints from a professional print service.